choonkeat/elm-webapp/README.md

 ```elm
 headerDecoder : ServerState -> Json.Decode.Decoder RequestContext
 ```
-this decoder is applied to the http request headers and should give us a more meaningfully categorised `RequestContext` . e.g. we can decode `Authorization` header and determine if the JWT value gives us a valid `LoggedInUser Email` or an `AnonymousUser`
+is applied to http request headers and gives us a more meaningfully categorised `RequestContext` . e.g. we can decode the `Authorization` header and determine if the JWT value gives us a valid `LoggedInUser Email` or an `AnonymousUser`

 This difference can be put into good use when we handle `updateFromClient` or `updateFromRoute`